Transdanubia: Middle Ages

 In the Age of Migrations it was occupied by the Huns, Ostrogoths, Lombards, Gepids, Avars, Franks and the Slavic peoples.
 In 900 Pannonia was occupied by the Magyars and after 1000 became part of the Kingdom of Hungary.

 Transdanubia has been one of the most important regions of Hungary since the 11th century.
 Esztergom has been the ecclesiastical capital of the country since 1001 until today, and Stephen I of Hungary established his royal seat at Székesfehérvár, later the coronation town of the kings.
+Transdanubia was also the cradle of the Hungarian higher education.
+The first college was established in Veszprém, and the first university was established in Pécs in 1367.
 Other important medieval cities were Veszprém, Pécs, Győr and Sopron.
 After the devastating Mongol invasion (see Mongol invasion of Europe) new castles were built, and King Béla IV of Hungary established a new royal capital at Buda, next to the Danube.
 The region's rich medieval heritage is seen everywhere from the little village churches to the old castles, monasteries and town houses.

 Early modern times

-In the Ottoman era (16-17th centuries) the eastern and southern part of Transdanubia came under Turkish rule.
+In the Ottoman era (16th-17th centuries), the eastern and southern part of Transdanubia came under Turkish rule.
 The ever changing border ran along the Transdanubian Mountains and the southern shore of the Lake Balaton.
 The dangerous border was guarded by frontier-fortresses (végvár), the most important of which were Győr and Nagykanizsa.
 The Asian-style Ottoman rule and the constant war had devastating effects: dozens of villages were destroyed, the population was decimated and parts of the region became almost totally deserted.
 The territories belonging to the Royal Hungary (except the border regions) were more lucky, because the European-like developments were continuous.
-Here the 17th century was the period of the Catholic Counter-reformation, the fights for national independence from the Habsburgs and the formation of a new, powerful Catholic aristocracy.
+Here the 17th century was the period of the Catholic Counter-Reformation, the fights for national independence from the Habsburgs and the formation of a new, powerful Catholic aristocracy.

 In 1686 the allied Habsburg, Polish and Bavarian army reconquered Buda and terminated the Ottoman rule.
 In the 18th century the region was slowly rebuilt, and many new settlers (Magyars, Germans, Poles, Slovaks, and Croatians) arrived.
 Famous baroque castles were built to show the power of the big landowner families, for example the Esterházys in Fertőd and the Festetics in Keszthely.
 The baroque townscape of the cities survived until today in Győr, Székesfehérvár, Pécs, etc.

 In the 19th century Trandanubia underwent a capitalist development.
 Due to its closeness of Austria it became again the richest part of the country, and – at least after the public opinion – more "European" and Western-like than any other region of Hungary or most regions of post-communist Central Europe.